Woman’s Genetics Clinic

 Call 225-924-8310 or email

-Hillary Janani RN, MS, CGC is a registered nurse and a board-certified genetic counselor.
+Hillary Janani MS, LGC is a board-certified, licensed genetic counselor.
 She works in hereditary cancer genetics and helps people learn about and adapt to health challenges related to genetic conditions.

 Genetic testing is a method of detecting whether a person is at risk for being diagnosed with cancer later in life and, together with regular preventive measures such as mammograms, can lead to an early discovery of breast cancer.